GuySartorelli/silverstripe-twig-template-engine/README.md

 ## Doesn't work yet

-- Use Silverstripe's casting
-- Global Template Variables
-- Call methods on DBObject (looks like we just get the raw value instead)
-- Have the context object be directly available instead of via an intermediate value
-- {% require javascript('themes/some-theme/path/some-file.js') %} and the like
-- {% base_tag %}
 - Anything other than a leaf include template
   - ThemeResourceTemplateLoader has no context for what _type_ of template it should be looking for
   - We aren't passing layout info through
   - We aren't passing any of Silverstripe's scope through
   - We aren't going back to SSViewer to render found templates (which means as soon as we hit one twig template, all flow-down templates must be twig)
+- Call methods on DBField (looks like we just get the raw value instead)
+- Global Template Variables
+- {% require javascript('themes/some-theme/path/some-file.js') %} and the like
+- {% base_tag %}
+- Use Silverstripe's casting
+- Have the context object be directly available instead of via an intermediate value